coolbay/chen_website/content/_index.md

   #     text:
   - block: about
     id: about
-    content:
     # Choose a user profile to display (a folder name within `content/authors/`)
     author: admin
       # Override your bio text from `authors/admin/_index.md`?
   # - block: features
   #   content: